mekramy/termeh/docs/guide/core/ui.md

 ## Is-Rtl

 RTL-only styles.
-Applies styles when the global direction is _right-to-left_, or the element has the `.is-rtl` class, or matches the `:dir(rtl)` selector.
+Applies styles when the global direction is _right-to-left_, or the element has the `.is-rtl` class.

 ::: definition